“But one needs a change sometimes. We take everything too much for granted, including each other.”

 By the way my book promo is on for another couple of weeks, The Stay Home Together free book giveaway.

-2. My morning routine, coffee freshly ground and dark roasted, Costa Rican or Columbian, from my favourite coffee shop in Toronto, The Sovereign Café.
 Way before though, when the sun is just coming up, I exercise.
-Every morning I work out, sometimes with more intensity then at other times.
+Every morning I work out, sometimes with more intensity than at other times.
 At least once a week I complete an intensive workout.
 My self-isolation workout routine.

 3. This week I returned to listening to early Woody Shaw, a great concert recorded live in France in 79.
 Then I heard the news that the piano player for the band passed away, Rest in Power maestro Onaje and thank you for the beautiful notes, RIP Onaje Allan Gumbs (1949 – 2020).
 A song from 1979 with Woody Shaws group.